Rules

 II.
 Use of BUW’s special collections.

-1. Special collections may be used by all users with a valid BUW library card.
+1. Special collections may be used by all users possessing a valid BUW library card.

 2. Special collections may be used by users only in the reading rooms of the Departments.